Recent Efforts to Streamline Cybersecurity in the Cloud

 In recent years, the EU has become a standout champion in cybersecurity regulations.
-Now, as cloud computing expands globally, the European Commission is working to form a trust-building policy framework for cloud services.
+As cloud computing expands globally, the European Commission is working to form a trust-building policy framework for cloud services.

 Keeping an eye on the horizon is critical for U.S. and international businesses and their ability to predict and prepare for game-changing regulations, just like GDPR.
 So, we thought we’d provide a quick update about ongoing efforts among European states to strengthen and streamline cybersecurity.